Duxon/duxon.github.io/index.md

 *   **Semiconductor application and metrology:** We demonstrated the use of ptychography for the metrology of semiconductor nanostructures.
 We developed a wavelength-multiplexed reconstruction algorithm that can handle the instabilities of the EUV sources used in this application.
 This work was published in [Light: Science & Applications](https://doi.org/10.1038/s41377-024-01558-3).

 *   **Deep generative models for ptychography:** Natural images are often sparse in a latent space.
 We can visualize this with a latent space walk, which shows smooth transitions within an object class.
-Implicit rank-minimized autoencoders can be for this.
+Implicit rank-minimized autoencoders can be used for this.

     <img src="/assets/img/AE_comparison.gif" alt="Latent Space Walk" style="width: 480px;"/>